Neurotmesis

-Neurotmesis (in Greek tmesis signifies "to cut") is part of Seddon's classification scheme used to classify nerve damage.
+Neurotmesis (in Greek tmesis signifies "to cut") is a complete transection of a peripheral nerve, and is part of Seddon's classification scheme used to classify nerve damage.
 It is the most serious nerve injury in the scheme.
 In this type of injury, both the nerve and the nerve sheath are disrupted.
 While partial recovery may occur, complete recovery is impossible.

 Symptoms

 Symptoms of neurotmesis include but are not limited to pain, dysesthesias (uncomfortable sensations), and complete loss of sensory and motor function of the affected nerve.

 Anatomy

 Neurotmesis occurs in the peripheral nervous system and most often in the upper-limb (arms), accounting for 73.5% of all peripheral nerve injury cases.
 Of these cases, the ulnar nerve was most often injured.
-Peripheral nerves are structured so that the axons are surrounded by most often a myelinated sheath and then an endoneurium.
+Peripheral nerves are structured so that the axons are surrounded by a myelinated sheath and then an endoneurium.
 A perineurium surrounds that and the outermost layer is considered the epineurium.
 When injury occurs, "local vascular trauma leads to hemorrhage and edema (swelling), which results in vigorous inflammatory response resulting in scarring of the injured segment.
+Within 30 minutes after injury, intracellular processes that promote repair and regeneration have already been activated.
+Schwann cells play an indispensable role in promoting regeneration by producing neurotrophic factors and by increasing their synthesis of surface cell adhesion molecules, and by elaborating basement membrane containing extracellular matrix proteins, such as laminin and fibronectin.
 In most cases, due to the extreme nature of the injury, there is typically complete loss of function.